 If you want to have a look at the fully implemented lesson, as a reference, feel free to import: pagination-lesson-end

-Spring Data JPA allows us to do implement pagination using various techniques.
+Spring Data JPA allows us to implement pagination using various techniques.

 2.2.
 The Page Interface

-In previous lessons, we’ve already seen how to use the PagingAndSortingRepository.
-Let’s revisit one of the default methods that it provides and its return type:
+In previous lessons, we learned how to use the PagingAndSortingRepository.
+Let’s revisit one of the default methods it provides and its return type:

 Page is the most common representation of paginated entities.
 It represents a chunk of data or a sublist of a list of data.